hnen/NumberClassifier/doc/manual.md

-# App Manual
+# NumberClassifier Manual

-## Quick start

-The GitHub project uploads the latest jar `app.jar` automatically.
-There is link in GitHub front page, or they can be found for GitHub Actions tab.
+## Running the app

+### Run from release

+You Java Runtime Environment must support class files version 60.
+This is shipped e.g. with JDK 16.

+Download the release package from [this link](https://nightly.link/hnen/NumberClassifier/workflows/gradle/master/NumberClassifier-release.zip).
+Run `java -jar NumberClassifier.jar`

+### Run from sources

-If you want to build the project yourself, you should have JDK 16 in your `JAVA_HOME` environment variable.
-Other versions may work too, but cannot guarantee it.
-Easiest way to build the project is to run `./gradlew build` in `NumberClassifier` directory.
+Download JDK 16 to your computer.
+Make `JAVA_HOME` environment variable point to the JDK location.
+Run `./gradlew build run` in `NumberClassifier` directory of the repository.

+## Using the app

+You can both train neural networks and evaluate numbers with trained networks in the app.

+### Training

+Open a training configuration in 'File > Open > Training`.
+Choose a training configuration file.
+An example file is shipped with the release package, and their extension is `*.training.json`.